Draft of U.S. Catholic bishops’ Communion document doesn’t mention Biden or abortion

 For Timothy O’Malley, academic director of the Notre Dame Center for Liturgy, the national controversy about Biden and Communion distracted from the fact that U.S. bishops had been working before his election on a plan to renew the Eucharist.
 Several bishops’ meetings have included discussion of research showing U.S. Catholics less and less believe the sacrament is really God, as Catholicism teaches.

-“I don’t think documents alone will fix any ecclesial problem, I don’t care if the author is Pope Francs.
+“I don’t think documents alone will fix any ecclesial problem, I don’t care if the author is Pope Francis.
 The church has significant issues we’re dealing with.
 Nothing in this document is novel; it’s a reception.
 The pandemic revealed most of all that we don’t know each other, that the elderly were left to die alone in places, these are major societal problems.
 It’s what dioceses do with it,” O’Malley said.

 But Nanko-Fernández and Millies saw wording with more of an agenda than that.